simplenetes-io/simplenetes/doc/COMPONENTS.md

 When Simplenetes is connecting to a Host is reads the `host.env` file and uses that information to establish an SSH connection to the Host.

-If the `host.env` file has `LOCAL=true` set then it does not connect via SSH, it connects directly on local disk, which is great for local development.

 A Host can declare in it's `host.env` file a `JUMPHOST`, which is used in the SSH connection to connect to first before connecting to the actual Host.
 This is a recommended way of doing it to not exposing backend Hosts to the public internet at all, so that all connections made must be made via `jumphosts`.

+If the `host.env` file has `JUMPHOST=local` set then it does not connect via SSH, it connects directly on local disk, which is great for local development.

 ## Proxy and clusterPorts
 For Pods to be able to communicate with each other within the Cluster and across Hosts, there is a concept of `clusterPorts` and the `Simplenetes Proxy`.